apache/spark/docs/best-practices.rst

 Database backend
 ----------------

 Airflow comes with an ``SQLite`` backend by default.
-It allows the user to run Airflow without any external database.
+This allows the user to run Airflow without any external database.
-However, such a setup is meant to be for testing purposes only.
-Running the default setup can lead to data loss in multiple scenarios.
+However, such a setup is meant to be used for testing purposes only; running the default setup in production can lead to data loss in multiple scenarios.
-If you want to run Airflow in production, make sure you :doc:`configure the backend <howto/initialize-database>` to be an external database such as PostgreSQL or MySQL.
+If you want to run production-grade Airflow, make sure you :doc:`configure the backend <howto/initialize-database>` to be an external database such as PostgreSQL or MySQL.

 You can change the backend using the following config